 You’re a coach.
 That also means you’re a parent, a guidance counselor, a nutritionist, an athletic trainer, a janitor, and even a therapist.
 Most days we’re used to wearing all those different hats, and even embrace it.
 I’m happy to talk to my team about what to eat before competition, or give them advice on what classes to take next year.
 I’m even ok cleaning up after them sometimes.
 But when tragedy strikes, at home, near by, or anywhere in our nation, it can be hard to know how to help.
 Our athletes often look to us to be their source of strength, to be their support system.
 They look to us to know what to do, and know what to say.
 Especially when we are still reeling from a tragedy ourselves, it can be very hard to know what to do.

 The American Psychological Association has 7 tips for managing your distress after a tragic event.
 Whether you need the support yourself, or you’re looking for ideas of how to best support your team, here are the professional’s suggestions.
-(Note: You can read the whole article here).
+(Note: This is an excerpt from the APA.
+You can read the whole article here).

 7 Tips for Managing Distress After a Tragedy